aws-samples/aws-lambda-edge-workshops/Workshop1/Lab5_Customization/README.md

 * GET /css/style.css (for desktop viewers)
 * GET /css/mobile/style.css (for mobile viewers)

-**NOTE:** Here and below throughout the workshop, replace the example domain name `d123.cloudfront.net` with the unique name of your distribution.
+**NOTE:** Here and below throughout the workshop, replace the example domain name `d123.cloudfront.net` with the unique domain name of your distribution.

 ## Steps